SEO Blog Post Word Count: Ideal Length for Rankings

 Ultimate Guides & Pillar Content

-Recommended: 3,000-5,000+ words
+My recommendation: 3,000-5,000+ words

-- Cover every subtopic thoroughly
+- Cover every relevant subtopic

-- Include original research or data
+- Include original data or insights when possible

-- Link to related detailed articles
+- Link out to more detailed supporting content

 - Update regularly to maintain accuracy